caseybrigid/caseybrigid.github.io/README.md

 ## Adding Images to Portfolio
 1. Compress images for website before upload, this can be done using`compress.sh <infolder> <outfolder>`, filenames require format `<name>.JPG`
 2. Add new photos by placing them in `src/public/<foldername>`, add the name and photo credits to [src/public/portfolio/description.json](src/public/portfolio/description.json) in then order it should appear on the portfolio
-3. re-compile and upload to github
+3. Re-compile and upload to github `cd src; npm install; npm run build`

 ## Todo
 - [x] Automate column/image placement in Portfolio